adamrbennett/cucumber.js/README.md

 ## Documentation
 Automatically generate documentation from the feature specifications!
-- Run `npm run features-pdf` to generate a PDF
+- Run `npm run features-pdf` to generate a PDF.
+Results will be stored in `dist/pdf`.
-- Run `npm run features-html` to generate HTML
+- Run `npm run features-html` to generate HTML.
+Results will be stored in `dist/html`.